-- Reading assigned textbooks and lecture outlines (handouts); - Demonstration of lectures by using the Power Point; - Recommended study guide activities; - Internet resources; - Group discussions and ultrasound case analyses; - Quizzes & examinations; - Working with ultrasound machines; - Hands-on ultrasound laboratory training (protocols handouts); - Ultrasound laboratory live & video demonstrations; - Students' ultrasound hands-on self-study training.
+- ➤ Internet resources: - > Group discussions and ultrasound case analyses; - Quizzes & examinations; - Working with ultrasound machines; - ➤ Hands-on ultrasound laboratory training (protocols handouts); - ➤ Ultrasound laboratory live & video demonstrations; - > Students' ultrasound hands-on self-study training.

 Assignments and projects require students to actively use resources of the library.
 A detailed guide to business resources of the library as well as the description of Lincoln University approach to information literacy are available at the Center for Teaching and Learning website (ctl.lincolnuca.edu).